Accenture/kx.as.code/docs/README.md

 *   Experimenting and innovating
 *   Test tool integrations

-!!! danger "Want to get started quickly?
-Read our [Quick Start Guide](User-Guide/Quick-Start-Guide/)."
+!!! abstract "Want to get started quickly?
+Read our [Quick Start Guide](./Quick-Start-Guide/)."

 ## What is the KX.AS.CODE Workstation?
 It can be considered a fully automated cloud like Kubernetes environment with a lot of things you would expect to see when managing a Kubernetes cluster in the cloud, including an ingress controller, storage cluster, DNS services, a certificate authority... and the best bit, you just have to fill out a couple of config files and vagrant up/terraform apply, and you are on your way!